Atharva-Gundawar/repostruc/README.md

 # Project Title

-`repostruc` is a cross-platform library that returns the directory structure in a formated form.
+>`repostruc` is a cross-platform library that returns the directory structure in a formated form.
 The structure can be copied to your clipboard or a .md file can be made available.[`.md example`](PROJECTINFO.md)

+## Ignored files

+>`repostruc` ignores files from [`.gitinore`](.gitinore) file if present else ignores commonly ignored files and directories.

 ## Install the Requirements